TikhonJelvis/RL-book/book/chapter1/chapter1.md

 Let's jump into an extended example to see exactly what this means.
 One of the key building blocks for Reinforcement Learning — all of statistics and machine learning, really — is Probability.
 How are we going to handle uncertainty and randomness in our code?

 One approach would be to keep Probability implicit.
-Whenever we have a random variable, we could call a function and get a random result (technically refered to as a *sample*).
+Whenever we have a random variable, we could call a function and get a random result (technically referred to as a *sample*).
 If we were writing a Monopoly game with two six-sided dice, we would define it like this:

 ``` python
 from random import randint